World Snooker Championship: World Professional Match-play Championship (1952–1957)

 Having boycotted the official championship, the PBPA established their own championship called the PBPA Snooker Championship which attracted ten entries.
 Fred Davis and Donaldson were given byes to the semi-final stage, and met again in the final, held at the Blackpool Tower Circus, as Davis won 38–35.
 A second such championship was played the following year, referred to as the 1953 World Professional Match-play Championship, with the same finalists.
 Played at Leicester Square Hall, it was tied at 33–33 at the start of the final session but Davis won 37–34.
-The pair met in the 1954 final, held in Manchester, their eighth successive final.
+The pair met in the 1954 Championship final, held in Manchester, their eighth successive final.
 It was the most one-sided of the eight finals, Davis taking a winning 36–15 lead early on the fifth day.

-Fred Davis met John Pulman in the 1955 final at Blackpool Tower Circus, with Davis winning 38–35.
-Davis defeated Pulman again in the 1956 final, but did not enter the 1957 championship.
+Fred Davis met John Pulman in the 1955 Championship final at Blackpool Tower Circus, with Davis winning 38–35.
+Davis defeated Pulman again in the 1956 final, but did not enter the 1957 Championship.
 Pulman defeated Jackie Rea in the final to win his first world title.